• HOME

 Alison Pipitone

-The Alison Pipitone Band came together as one in 2005.
-Veteran rocker Alison Pipitone was already working with drummer Patrick Shaughnessy when they were joined by upright bassist Rebecca Mercurio, and then guitarist Graham Howes.
-2005 was the Year of the Rooster - flamboyant and
+AltRockBluesChickAmericanaSongs that you will love like your mother The Alison Pipitone Band came together as one in 2005.
+Veteran rocker Alison Pipitone was already working with drummer Patrick Shaughnessy when they were Read more

 AltRockBluesChickAmericanaSongs that you will love like your mother